-Do I need vitamin A supplements?
+Should I take vitamin A supplements?

 Lots of people take vitamin supplements, but there is no good evidence that they help unless you have a deficiency.
 Australia’s best guide to how to eat healthily — the Australian Dietary Guidelines — doesn’t recommend them.

 Vitamin supplements are expensive.
 They are best taken only on a doctor’s advice.

-Who is at risk of vitamin A deficiency?
+Am I at risk of vitamin A deficiency?

 - drink a lot of alcohol

-- have recently had gastrointestinal surgery.
+- have recently had gastrointestinal surgery

 If your vitamin A levels are very low, or your doctor suspects you have a vitamin A deficiency, they may prescribe you vitamin A supplements.

-Don’t take vitamin A supplements unless your doctors tells you to.
-Too much vitamin A in your body can cause serious problems, including nausea, hair loss, blurred eyesight, orange skin colour and an inability to control body movement.
+You should not take vitamin A supplements unless your doctor tells you to.
+Having too much vitamin A in your body can cause serious health problems, including nausea, hair loss, blurred eyesight, orange skin colour and an inability to control body movement.

-Last reviewed: February 2016
+Last reviewed: March 2019